-Manager: Ms. Shanna Hastings-Edwards | Email: shanna.hastings@uwimona.edu.jm
+Manager: Mrs. Shanna Hastings-Edwards

 PART I:

 - MESSAGE FROM DEAN

 - O OVERVIEW OF FACULTY

 - © GENERAL ADMISSIONS REQUIREMENTS

 - © GENERAL REGULATIONS & INFORMATION

 MESSAGE FROM THE DEAN

 Welcome to the Faculty of Humanities & Education - your place to shine!

 This Faculty has a history of over 50 years, and we have, over that time, graduated several thousand postgraduate students in departments across the Faculty.
 As new postgraduate students, you are about to join a Faculty which, at this crucial time in human history, is doing what we do best: we adapt, we innovate, we identify and analyse issues, we collaborate, we find creative resolutions, and we make it work.